Use-Inspired Data Science

 Greg Green

-Associate Senior Instructional Professor; Director of MS in Applied Data Science Program; Senior Director of Industrial Partnerships and Strategy -
+Senior Instructional Professor, Director of MS in Applied Data Science Program, Senior Director of Industrial Partnerships and Strategy -

 Robert Grossman